cmaster11/qvalet/docs/0060-authentication.md

 ## Api key in query string

-You can authenticate requests also by passing the api key in the url parameter `__gteApiKey`.
+You can authenticate requests also by passing the api key in the url parameter `__qvApiKey`.

 [filename](../examples/config.auth.yaml ':include :type=code :fragment=docs-query-auth')